 I read that, too.
 Unfortunately, no. It still takes me seven weeks to write a book.
 I did not get any speed gain out of AI use because I still pretty much write the book.
 I just incorporate different aids to keep me moving or vary phrasings/ways to say things, Sudowrite being the predominant one.

-3/11/23 update: As of March 2023, I’ve moved from producing 3 chapters per week to 5-6 chapters per week, so roughly double the number of chapters I would produce in a week.
-It took me almost two years to move into this phase and I primarily credit ChatGPT and a particularly awesome editing prompt I have in allowing me to drastically cut my self-editing time.
-Since it’s early in the hyped up productivity phase, I’m not sure whether it will be sustainable.
+3/11/23 update: As of March 2023, I’ve moved from producing three chapters per week to 5-6 chapters per week, roughly double the number of chapters I would produce weekly.
+It took me almost two years to move into this phase, and I primarily credit ChatGPT and a particularly awesome editing prompt I have for allowing me to cut my self-editing time drastically.
+Since it’s early in the hyped-up productivity phase, I’m not sure whether it will be sustainable.